Intuitive Surgical sees revenue above analysts' estimates

-Jan 14 Intuitive Surgical Inc estimated fourth-quarter revenue higher than analysts' estimates as sales of its da Vinci surgical robot rose outside the United States.
+Intuitive Surgical Inc (ISRG.O) estimated fourth-quarter revenue higher than analysts' estimates as sales of its da Vinci surgical robot rose outside the United States.

 Shares of the company, which has been struggling with falling sales of the robot, rose as much as 13 percent.
 They were up 9 percent at $429 in morning trading on the Nasdaq.